clbattthcmut/blog.bkisc.com/content/blog/bkisc/htb2023-misc/index.md

 <img src="misc2.png" alt="dnSpy" width="1000"/>

-From the source, we also know that the exposed port is 1337.
-Then, we can use SSH self loop-back to have the permission to use cat, since we also know that **flag.txt** is changed to **flag_*** (with * represents some random bytes) and lies in plainsight.
+From the source, we also know that the exposed port is **1337**.
+Then, we can use SSH self loop-back to have the permission to use cat, since we also know that `flag.txt` is changed to `flag_*` (with * represents some random bytes) and lies in plainsight.

 <img src="misc3.png" alt="dnSpy" width="1000"/>